The Update to Part 1 is apparently late, it has taken so far 3 years when it should have been done in 2, and there is still a lot of disagreement.

 Lynn has much more to say, such as

 we were so taken with the genius of our hierarchy (it really is pretty neat) that we thought everyone should really use all levels of the model if they want to do the job right.
 In most cases that is still not a bad idea.
 But forgive us, we couldn’t stop there.
 We – in our zeal – had to indicate to folks building packaged equipment that they really need to build these things in a modular way even if we don’t need to actually see anything below the operation or unit procedure level.
-Thence cometh the diagram that shows the control recipe interacting with the procedural control of an equipment entity at the unit procedure level (or whatever) and – again in our zeal – we included the lower level parts of the hierarchy that we really thought people ought to know we thought they ought to build in
+Thence cometh the diagram that shows the control recipe interacting with the procedural control of an equipment entity at the unit procedure level (or whatever) and – again in our zeal – we included the lower level parts of the hierarchy that we really thought people ought to know we thought they ought to build in.And

 The huge mistake we all bought into and that has affected our thinking ever since is that the diagram showed the control recipe connecting to an EPE at the unit procedure (or other) level when it was the master recipe that was really our concern